khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 …..

-6. Customize the Azure environment and create the CloudForms vm
+6. Customize the Azure environment and create the CloudForms vm.
+Use your public key
 $BlobNameDest = "cfme-azure-5.8.1.5-1.x86_64.vhd"
 $BlobDestinationContainer = "vhds"
 $VMName = "cfme-5.8"